 If you have ever wondered about the connection between West African and Caribbean cuisine, we would recommend you look no further than the rice dish, waakye (pronounced waa-che!)
 This is similar to Jamaican rice and peas or cook up rice from Guyana, in fact, these dishes were derived from waakye, possibly after the transatlantic slave trade.
-It gives an idea of how authentic this dish is in African cuisine, however with the arrival of the Portuguese to West Africa between 1400 and 1600, it is still questionable whether authentic waakye is really an adulterated version of a purer form of the West African dish.
+It gives an idea of how authentic this dish is in African cuisine, but with the arrival of the Portuguese to West Africa between 1400 and 1600, it is still questionable whether authentic waakye is an adulterated version of a purer form of the West African dish.

 In the Caribbean version of rice and peas, thyme, scotch bonnet pepper, onions, and coconut milk are incorporated into the dish.
 These two dishes appear almost exactly the same except for the distinctively deep reddish-brown hue which is characteristic of waakye.